28 Jun Thyroid “out of whack?” How naturopathic medicine can help…

 It appeared she was dealing with a subclinical hypothyroidism.

 Now we needed to figure out what the root cause of her hypothyroidism was.
-Subclinical hypothyroidism can be related to iodine deficiency, vitamin D deficiency, stress, autoimmune disease (Hashimoto’s), inflammation or environmental toxicity.
-In this case, it was a combination of vitamin D deficiency, stress and inflammation- so we created a plan together to correct these.
-This included vitamin D supplementation, adrenal support and counseling to reduce stress, and dietary changes to reduce inflammation.
+Subclinical hypothyroidism can be related to iodine, selenium and vitamin D deficiencies, stress, autoimmune disease (Hashimoto’s), inflammation or environmental toxicity.
+In this case, it was a combination of vitamin D deficiency, stress and inflammation.
+We created a plan together to correct these.
+This included taking vitamin D, using adrenal supportive herbs and counseling to reduce stress, and dietary changes to reduce inflammation.
 We also chose to use the lowest available dose of natural desiccated thyroid.
 Within 3 months her energy and focus was on point, she’d lost the 10 lbs that had crept up over the previous 2 years, and her menses were back to 28 days and were lighter.
 She continues to maintain these results after almost 5 years.
 I see women like this almost every day in my practice and the story above is not at all unusual for me to hear.

 If you suspect you have a thyroid imbalance, don’t hesitate to reach out!
 There are so many great resources out there now that weren’t around 10 years ago when I first started studying the thyroid.
 Please shoot me a message if you’d like to learn more.